jacopofar/geoshiny/README.md

 ## Installation

+You will probably need to install the `geos` library on your system, on Ubuntu for example is the package `libgeos-dev`, on macOS using bres it's `geos`.

 The default installation does not require GDAL and cannot generate geoTIFF.
-That functionality is in the `geotiff` extra.

-If you want to generate geoTIFF images, you need GDAL installed on your computer, the procedure depends on the system and can be tricky.
+That functionality is in the `geotiff` extra and you will need the GDAL libraries installed on your computer, the procedure depends on the OS and can be tricky.

 Then, requirements.txt dependencies need to be installed, for example with